- What is Visual Customer Engagement?

-Visual engagement and support are maturing as a technology, and are swiftly becoming key differentiators in many customer service organizations.
-With clear ROI demonstrated almost immediately upon implementation, C-level decision-makers and call center management have turned to visual engagement as an important stepping stone on their journey towards providing a digital customer-centric experience.
+Visual engagement is maturing as a technology, and is swiftly becoming a key differentiator for many customer service organizations.
+With clear ROI demonstrated almost immediately upon implementation, C-level and contact center management have turned to visual engagement tools as an important stepping stone on their journey towards providing a digital customer-centric experience.

-The Rise of Visual
+The Rise of Visual Communication

 Maturity of Visual Engagement

-In the series, we focus on the three KPIs that have been dramatically affected by the introduction of visual engagement into customer service practices.
+In the series, we focus on the three KPIs that have been dramatically affected by the introduction of visual engagement tools into customer service practices.